YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 let str = !!("hello world!\n");;
 ```
-associates the value name str with the expression that is the prefix symbol !! (double exclamation) applied to the string literal "hello world!\n".
+associates the value name `str` with the expression that is the prefix symbol `!!` (double exclamation) applied to the string literal `"hello world!\n"`.

-The prefix symbol !! is also known as
+The prefix symbol `!!` is also known as
 _primitive injection_, which we will use very often with primitive OCaml values such as strings, characters, constant constructors (of variant values) etc.  It is provided by the module